svekeman/ays9/docs/Commands/README.md

 the following commands show you the typical order in which you need to execute at your service
 - [repo create](repo/create.md) creates a new AYS repository
-- [blueprint](blueprint/blueprint.md) executes one or more blueprints, converting them into service instances
+- [blueprint](blueprint/blueprint.md) executes one or more blueprints, converting them into service instances.
+You need to be at the root of the repo before executing this command
-- [service show](service/show.md) inspect the service that you created during the excuting of the blueprint.
+- [service show](service/show.md) inspect the service that you created during the execution of the blueprint.
+You need to be at the root of the repo before executing this command
-- [run create](run/create.md) creates jobs (runs) for the scheduled actions, and proposes to start the jobs, which then executes the actions
+- [run create](run/create.md) creates jobs (runs) for the scheduled actions, and proposes to start the jobs, which then executes the actions.
+You need to be at the root of the repo before executing this command
 - [generate token](generatetoken.md) Generate an Itsyou.online JWT token based on client_id and client_secret

 ## Extensive list of all commands